Raku/tap-harness6/README.md

 # DESCRIPTION

-An asynchronous TAP framework written in Perl 6.
+An asynchronous TAP framework written in Raku.

 # prove6